 Indiana: A Complicated History

-The United States adopted daylight saving time nationally for the first time in 1918, with the Standard Time Act, as a wartime energy-saving measure.
-It was repealed in 1919.
-Reintroduced in 1942 as “War Time.”
+The United States adopted daylight saving time nationally for the first time with the Standard Time Act of 1918, as a wartime measure.
+The act was repealed in 1919.
+DST was reintroduced in 1942 under federal authority.
 Peacetime DST was left to state and local discretion from 1945 to 1966.

-The Sunshine Protection Act, which would make DST permanent year-round, passed the US Senate unanimously in March 2022.
-It stalled in the House and did not become law.
-The debate about permanent standard time versus permanent summer time continues, with scientists, pediatricians, and sleep researchers generally advocating for permanent standard time, and retail and recreation industries generally advocating for permanent summer time.
+The Sunshine Protection Act, which would make DST permanent year-round, passed the US Senate on March 15, 2022.
+It did not pass the House and did not become law.
+The debate about permanent standard time versus permanent summer time continues, with the American Academy of Sleep Medicine and other medical organizations generally advocating for permanent standard time.

 The Broadcasting Clock